 A. New York restructured its electric system to provide all consumers with the improved services and reduced prices that are traditionally associated with competitive markets.
 Experience, not theory, shows that consumers are better off with choice and competition.
 Dismantling monopolies in other industries, such as telecommunications, has led to lower prices and new products and services.
 The same will be true for electricity, if competitive energy markets are allowed to develop and mature.

 Historically, New York electricity prices have been among the highest in the nation.
 Electric restructuring is an opportunity for New York to address its energy needs by allowing new investors to rebuild and improve the existing electric system efficiently and competitively.
-A competitive electric market in New York will attract billions of dollars of new private investment, new jobs and increased tax revenues for the state.
+A competitive electric market in New York will attract billions of dollars of private investment, new jobs and increased tax revenues for the state.

 Q. When did New York restructure its electricity market?